 Despite the huge variety in Pomeranians' coat color, only two basic pigments determine the color of Pomeranians.
 These pigments are eumelanin (black) and phaeomelanin (red), both forms of melanin.

-All different color variations are created by these two pigments.
+These two pigments create different color variations.
 If one gene is dominant and the other is recessive, the dominant one will appear, and the recessive one will be hidden.
 A recessive gene in Poms can only appear when two of them exist.

 Melanocytes surround each hair follicle of Pomeranians.
-Depending on your dog's underlying genetic makeup, a melanocyte produces either type of melanin, eumelanin, and phaeomelanin.
+Depending on your dog’s underlying genetic makeup, a melanocyte produces either type of melanin, eumelanin, or phaeomelanin.

 Do Pomeranians Change Color as They Get Older?